Vegetable stir-fry is a quick and easy Chinese dish. Stir-frying adds a whole new dimension to your plain vegetables, only if you do it right.

 - Prepare an ice bath (cold water with ice cubes).

 - Drain the vegetables after blanching.
 Pour the vegetables into the ice bath immediately.
-Make a few stir to let the heat dissipate from the vegetables.
+Make a few stirs to let the heat dissipate from the vegetables.

 - Let the vegetables cool down for a few minutes in the ice bath, to let the inner part cools completely.